Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Have you got a crystal clear view of where you’d like be within the next year or two years?
-If you don’t set realistic goals, it will hinder your progress.
-Set clear short and long-term goals, focusing on those that have the greatest impact on career advancement.
-To boost job satisfaction, ensure that these goals are in line with your personal needs.
+Do you possess a precise idea of where you’d like be in the next year, or two?
+Failure to set goals that are achievable can hinder progress.
+Set clear, short and long-term objectives prioritizing those with the greatest impact on your career advancement.
+To boost job satisfaction, ensure that these objectives align with your personal goals.

-The development of meaningful relationships could result in better job opportunities or advancements within your current position.
-The creation of strong networks shouldn’t be limited to senior employees, but also your former colleagues and peers. colleagues, and also attendance at industry-related conferences and other events.
+The development of meaningful relationships could result in the possibility of new opportunities in your job or advancements in your current job.
+Building strong networks should not only target senior employees, but also former and present colleagues, and also attendance at industry conferences and other events.

 What Can You Network Better?